alphagov/publishing-api/doc/publishing-api-syntactic-usage.md

 ### Optional request params:
  - `previous_version` (optional but advised) is used to ensure the request is discarding the latest lock version of the draft
- - `locale` (optional) is used to discard a specific draft content item where there are multiple translations (defaults to 'en')
+ - `locale` is used to discard a specific draft content item where there are multiple translations (defaults to 'en')

 ## `GET /v2/linked/:content_id`